REGISTRATION NOW OPEN

 - To build coherence in math education across the birth to 3rd grade span in the United States;

 - To provide a forum for discussing new findings from research, recent trends in the field, and the connections between them; and

 - To build networks of researchers and practitioners who will work together to inform and improve policy and practice.

 Each conference will center on a focal topic, which will allow all participants to share, analyze, and plan collaborative work around substantive issues in the field of early mathematics.

-The conference will be held in October 2017 at Erikson Institute in Chicago and is generously funded by a grant from the CME Group Foundation and the Heisig-Simons Foundation.
+The conference will be held October 13-14, 2017 at Erikson Institute in Chicago and is generously funded by a grant from the CME Group Foundation and the Heising-Simons Foundation.